 Enjoy camping at Split Rock Lighthouse State Park in the new Shipwreck Creek Campground.
 It is one of Minnesota’s newest state park campgrounds.

-When I was planning our Lake Superior summer camping trip, I made reservations for Gooseberry Falls State Park and made a note to check out Split Rock Lighthouse State Park just to the north.
+When planning our Lake Superior summer camping trip, I made reservations for Gooseberry Falls State Park and noted to check out Split Rock Lighthouse State Park just to the north.
 In addition to the lighthouse, we wanted to check out the new Split Rock Wilds Mountain Bike Trails.

 In the meantime, I stumbled upon an announcement that a modern campground would soon be opening next to the mountain bike trails at Split Rock Lighthouse State Park.
 I stalked the Minnesota DNR reservation site and was able to book a campsite as soon as the reservations began.
 I then canceled our nights at Gooseberry Falls.